 A software escrow is a service that helps protect all parties involved in a software license by having a neutral 3rd party escrow agent hold source code, data, and documentation until a mutually-agreed-upon event occurs.

 When negotiating a software license at one point a prudent licensee will ask, "What happens if the software vendor goes out of business?"
 What usually follows is a request to access the source code and any other critical materials used to maintain the software.

 From the software vendor's perspective, giving the licensee access to the source code and other confidential materials is a risk to its business.
 How does the software vendor know the licensee will keep the source code safe and secret and will not prematurely use it?
 What if dozens of licensees demand the source code?

 From the licensee's perspective, not having access to the source code and other materials needed to maintain and update the software is a risk to its business.
 How will the licensee continue to use and maintain software, it heavily depends on, if the software vendor goes out of business, fails to meet its obligations or any other number of unforeseen events?

 This difference in perspectives and concerns is the reason software escrows exist.

 For both parties, software escrows mitigate the inherit risk in software licenses by storing source code and other critical materials with an independent, neutral, third-party escrow agent.
 This independent and neutral storage is the key in mitigating risk to all parties involved.

 When deciding which software escrow vendor to use the following factors are important: how long it has been in business, where does it keep your materials, what is its legal expertise, what is its technical expertise, and how easily can you manage the escrow.

 Source code, documentation and any other important materials should be easily deliverable to the software escrow agent.
-Upon receiving the escrow materials, the escrow agent should perform a standard verification to increase the protection a software escrow provides.
+The escrow agent should offer submission methods such as escrow synchronization, automated submission scripts via sftp, manual online submission and manual offline submission.